-Emergency accommodation is intended to last for seven days and is paid for by MSD through a special needs grant.
+Emergency accomodation is intended to last for seven days and is paid for by MSD through a special needs grant.
 If you have to stay longer, you might need to pay some rent – usually 25 percent of your income.

 The actual housing is provided through a range of places, including churches, social service agencies, and motels.
 Kāinga Ora (Housing New Zealand) doesn’t provide emergency accommodation.

 What if I’ve stayed at emergency accommodation but need somewhere to stay for longer?